dynobo/ContinAuth/README.md

 │   ├── external       <- Data from third party sources.
 (Extracted H-MOG CSV files) │   └── processed      <- The final, canonical data sets for modeling.
 (Transformed in HDF) │
-├── models             <- Trained and serialized models │
 ├── notebooks          <- Jupyter notebooks.
 Named after the chapter of the thesis, │                         where the results are discussed.
 │